Top 10 Biggest Upsets of the 2024 NCAA Men's Basketball Tournament

 In one of the most surprising upsets of the tournament, Yale defeated Auburn in an incredibly tight game.
 Yale was able to pull through in the end, with a final score of 78-76.
 Yale was led by John Poulakidas and his 28-point performance, in an incredible game overall by the Bulldogs.

-3 12 seed Grand Canyon over 5 seed St. Mary's
+3. No. 12 seed Grand Canyon over No. 5 seed Saint Mary's

 While Grand Canyon was a team that many people did expect to keep it close, or even win, the way they defeated St. Mary's was nothing short of incredible.
 They were able to win handedly, with a final score of 75-66, putting away St. Mary's and advancing to the next round in style.

-4 12 seed James Madison over 5 seed Wisconsin
+4. No. 12 seed James Madison over No. 5 seed Wisconsin

 Wisconsin, coming off a loss in the Big Ten Final, was crushed by an incredibly strong James Madison team who has proven to be a formidable opponent for Big Ten teams this season.
 In a 72-61 final, James Madison showed that their top 25 ranking earlier in the season was not a fluke.